Mauricio-2002/Linked-List/README.md

 ll_find(&list, "Something");
 ```

 This function takes 2 arguments: A memory direction of the list, and a value to find.
-And returns a pointer to the node if the value if it was found, if not then it return NULL.
+And returns a pointer to the node if the value was found, if not then it return NULL.

 ``` c
 LL_NODE* Mynode = ll_find(&list, "Something");